nhiroyasu/SwiftGLTF/README.md

 It’s **independent of SceneKit**, supports **a wide range of glTF features**, and is designed as a **lightweight, easy-to-integrate Swift package** for your app.
 By leveraging Metal’s low-level GPU capabilities, SwiftGLTF delivers **fast, efficient, and visually accurate rendering** of glTF models on Apple platforms.

-### Planned Features
-- Further support for glTF features (see details below)
-- VRM format support
-And more.

 ## Usage
 ### Platform
 - iOS 15.0+